Spinal cord injury prognosis varies from case to case. Each SCI is unique, and recovery from it will depend on a variety of different factors.

 One of the most important factors that affect spinal cord injury prognosis is the severity of your injury.

 The spinal cord relays information between the brain and body.
-After a spinal cord injury, information cannot pass the site of injury, which results in paralysis.
+After a spinal cord injury, information cannot pass the site of injury, which results in paralysis or weakness.

 A spinal cord injury can be complete or incomplete.
 A complete injury is when there are no spared neural pathways connecting the brain and body below your level of injury, because the spinal cord has been completely transected by the lesion.

 Your chances of recovery after SCI are highly dependent on how many spared neural pathways you have.
 This is because damaged neurons in the brain and spinal cord cannot regenerate.